5 Home Remedies to Remove Plaque From Your Teeth

 Just like baking soda, fresh lemon juice can also be used to remove tartar buildup and whiten your teeth.
 However, it’s important to keep in mind that this liquid can also wear down the enamel of your teeth.
 Therefore, you should only use this remedy on an occasional basis and using a conservative amount.

 - ¼ cup hot water

-Remember that on top of using these home remedies, you also have to improve your oral hygiene habits.
-Floss after you brush, and use an antibacterial mouth rinse.
+Remember that, as well as using these home remedies, you also have to improve your oral hygiene habits.
+Floss after you brush, and then use an antibacterial mouth rinse.

 Are you ready to get rid of tartar buildup?

 The use of home remedies should never take the place of good hygiene habits or visits to your dentist.
 Therefore, if you decide to use them, do so occasionally and take proper precautions.